aaasatoou/BlueEdtech_M2/README.md

 The "Projetos" folder holds the projects that are properly commented and explained.

-The "Datasets" folder holds some of the datasets used, all datasets can be found on the internet, so only some will be stored in this repository.

 All documents (this file being the only exception) are in Brazilian Portuguese.